 So what is DEM exactly?

-DEM is a practice within application performance management which focuses on monitoring and optimizing the overall user experience of digital applications and services.
-A DEM-enabled monitoring solution combines various techniques to gain insights into user behaviors, experience metrics (page load times, transaction responses and error rates), application performance, network performance, and infrastructure performance.
+DEM is a practice within application performance management that focuses on monitoring and optimizing the overall user experience of digital apps and services.
+A DEM-enabled monitoring solution combines various techniques to gain insights into user behaviors, experience metrics (page load times, transaction responses, and error rates), application performance, network performance, and infrastructure performance.
 This allows organizations to proactively identify and address issues driving user satisfaction, improve the overall user experience, and positively drive business outcomes.

 As a monitoring capability, DEM is what mines and presents critical user patterns and trends to IT teams so they can collaboratively elevate their organization’s digital user experience from good to great.
 In many organizations, APM data gets splintered and analyzed through the lens of the team looking at it.
 Where DevOps teams are more likely to look at APM insights to keep tabs on application components and code-level performance, ITOps teams are more likely to pay attention to the data regarding broader infrastructure performance (servers, network devices, and databases).
 DEM provides unified insights from a variety of sources so both DevOps and ITOps get a unified look at the intertwined influences of user behavior, application performance, network metrics, and infrastructure data.
 This singular data set, coming directly from the users, gets IT teams out of their silos and at the whiteboard to collaborate on solutions.